Prag8855/aab/content/glossary/Pflegeversicherung.md

     guides/taxes.md
 ---

-If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung), you also pay for long-term care insurance (*Pflegeversicherung*).
+If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung), you must pay for long-term care insurance (*Pflegeversicherung*).
 It pays for your healthcare when you are old.

 *Pflegeversicherung* costs {{PFLEGEVERSICHERUNG_MIN_RATE}}% to {{PFLEGEVERSICHERUNG_MAX_RATE}}% of your income.
 If you have a job, your employer pays {{ PFLEGEVERSICHERUNG_EMPLOYER_RATE }}% and you pay the rest.